igameproject/Breakout/README.md

 You win when there are no more blocks to destroy.

-You lose when you let the ball fall.
+You have maximum of three lives, you lose a life when you let the ball fall off the screen and lose the game when you lose all lives.

 ![how-to-play](assets/how-to-play.jpg)